JaneliaSciComp/neuronbridge-data/janelia-neuronbridge-data/DATA_NOTES.md

 **New LM Split-GAL4 data sets**

-In this data release we have added a collection of cell-type-specific split-GAL4 driver lines from the recent FlyLight preprint, as well as other recently published [Split-GAL4 Omnibus Broad papers](https://flylight-raw.janelia.org/cgi-bin/raw.cgi).
-Counts are given as "# searchable CDMs (# source images)".
+In this data release we have added a collection of cell-type-specific split-GAL4 driver lines (the initial splits or "IS" lines) from the recent [FlyLight Split-GAL4 Omnibus Broad release](https://doi.org/10.1101/2024.01.09.574419).
 * [Split-GAL4 Omnibus Broad](https://doi.org/10.1101/2024.01.09.574419)
   * Brain: 101486 (34012)
   * VNC: 61854 (28424)